Rarau Mountains are included in our Active Tour in Cultural Bucovina.

-With varying altitudes from 10 to 70 meters, these natural sculptures are the creation of a continuous erosive process that shaped the limestone rocks formed from reefs, corals and marine fossils from 140 millions of years ago when this part of the Carpathians was covered by the waters of a Cretaceous sea.
+With varying altitudes from 10 to 70 meters, these natural sculptures are the creation of a continuous erosive process that shaped the limestone rocks formed from reefs, corals, and marine fossils from 140 million years ago when this part of the Carpathians was covered by the waters of a Cretaceous sea.
 The result of this geological evolution is spectacular.
-The sculpted rock towers dominate Rarau Mountains, overlooking the vast natural areas of Bucovina.
+The sculpted rock towers dominate the Rarau Mountains, overlooking the vast natural areas of Bucovina.

-The geological particularity is only one of the natural treasures of Rarau Mountains.
-Dense spruce forests are found on its territory as well as over 320 plant species and the iconic large carnivores – the brown bear, the wolf and the lynx – but also deer, foxes, wild boars and martens.
+The geological particularity is only one of the natural treasures of the Rarau Mountains.
+Dense spruce forests are found on its territory as well as over 320 plant species and the iconic large carnivores – the brown bear, the wolf, and the lynx – but also deer, foxes, wild boars, and martens.

-Several hiking trails depart from the nearby towns and villages, the most popular from Campulung Moldovenesc, Pojorata and Chiril.
-It takes on average four to five hours to reach the highest peak, but some of the trails are closed during winter.
+Several hiking trails depart from Campulung Moldovenesc, Pojorata, and Chiril.
+It takes on average four to five hours to reach the highest peak, but some of the trails are not recommended during winter.

-One of the top attractions in Bucovina, Rarau Mountains are a perfect destination for easy and scenic hikes, and a great starting point to explore the region.
+One of the top attractions in Bucovina, Rarau is a perfect destination for easy and scenic hikes and a great starting point to explore the region.
 If you’d like to discover even more of the natural wonders of Bucovina, visit the secular forest from Slatioara and the volcanic Calimani Mountains.

-A modern mountain road –Transrarau – goes up to 1,500 meters.
-You can leave your car there, and start your hike from that point during wintertime when the days are shorter and the trails more difficult.
+The road Transrarau crosses the mountains.
+You can leave your car at Hotel Alpin, and start your hike from there during wintertime when the days are shorter.